Plumbing: A Critical Component of Our Infrastructure

 FAQ:

-What are some plumbing problems that homeowners experience?
+What are the most common plumbing problems that homeowners experience?

-How often should I have my plumbing system inspected?
+How often should I have my water system inspected?

 What can I do to tell when my plumbing system is in need of repairs?